 - An easy option is to install tanks to harvest and store rainwater for garden irrigation

-- Ditto but use the rainwater for everything except where wholesome waterin part G of the Approved DocumentsThese are a part of the Building Regulations which ensure, if you follow them, that your plans will be automatically approved.
-The full set of the documents is available here, this basically means water fit to drink (previously called potable water) is required. (backed up by mains).
+- Ditto but use the rainwater for everything except where wholesome waterin part G of the Approved Documents, this basically means water fit to drink (previously called potable water) is required. (backed up by mains).
 The UK Rainwater Harvesting Association has been formed recently to promote this area.
 You are very unlikely to be able to collect enough water for all your needs but toilet flushing and washing machines are good uses which need a minimum of water treatment.

 - Install a system for reusing bath and shower water for toilet flushing such as the Ecoplay product.
 More products on the Waterwise web site.

-- Install low flush toilets such as the Swedish Ifo and use water saving cisterns and appliances
+- Install low flush toilets such as the Swedish Ifo and use water saving cisterns and appliances.
+It is worth checking that the flush mechanism on low flush toilets is intuitive.
+Some of them are quite unclear about which is the high and which the low flush.

 Note that water storage tanks and cisterns buried below ground have the potential problem of lifting (effectively floating) up out of the ground if the condition arises that they are empty (and therefore light in weight) and the surrounding water table is high.
 They may need weighting down.
 Check the suppliers literature